MACC-ASA-Monolithic2Services/Chassis/README.md

 # Chassis

-A simple Python package that contains JWT-related dependencies for other projects.
+A simple Python package that contains JWT-related and rabbitmq logger related dependencies for other projects.

 ## Installation